-We see that, as $\tilde{T}$ increases, the atoms transit from state $1$ to states $2$, $3$ and to higher ones.
-It cannot be excluded that, at sufficiently high temperatures, state $1$ is occupied microscopically, but states $2$ and $3$ are occupied macroscopically.
+We see that, as $\tilde{T}$ increases, the atoms transit from the state $1$ to the states $2$, $3$ and to higher ones.
+It cannot be excluded that, at sufficiently high temperatures, the state $1$ is occupied microscopically, but the states $2$ and $3$ are occupied macroscopically.